 As one of the five senses, hearing can be an integral part of communicating, working, and socializing.
-At Share Lawyers, we have clients who require long term disability benefits for a whole range of reasons.
+At law firm Share Lawyers, we have clients who require long term disability benefits for a whole range of reasons.
 Hearing loss is a disability that can make it impossible to work - especially for those who experience loss of hearing later in life.

 Deafness is a term that’s used to describe individuals who have complete or significant hearing loss.
 Many deaf individuals use sign language and lip reading and thrive at work and in their personal lives - what we are talking about in this post is individuals who lose the ability to hear later in life, whether it be through occupational hazards, lifestyle, illness, or genetics.

 A loss of hearing is more common in some industries than in other.
 This includes:

 - Military, with low flying aircrafts, combat, and military drills involving loud explosives

 - Agriculture, hearing loss usually results from farming equipment and aircrafts that crop dust

 - Entertainment and Hospitality, where those working concerts or in environments with loud music